 - GLOBAL TRANS locates, rotates and resizes all delegated channels as if they were tied together as one unit.
 Transformations applied here happen downstream of any Local Source or Local Target Transforms. - COMBINER sets a background source and adjusts its priority with the foreground video.
 Also sets the key priority between the Target Framestore and, if you have a dual twin system, between the two twin channel processors. - TARGET FRAMESTR used in the creation of effects such as decays, sparkles, smears and composite montages. - DEFOCUS lets you soften any input, which you can then route through the Color Corrector, background or directly into the channels. - SUPER MATTE creates two-color washes or backgrounds.
 The Super-Matte patterns can be used to generate a key signal that is fed to the B side of a twin channel, or used to simulate a wipe pattern.
-When multiplied, the patterns can also be used to create textures. - SOLID BUILDER quickly builds a slab or cube.
+When multiplied, the patterns can also be used to create textures.
+Spiral FX parameters are accessed here. - SOLID BUILDER quickly builds a slab or cube.
+It uses 3 channels, 1A, 1B and 2A to create six-sided solids.